Dnasam/GRIP-Tasks-Sep22/README.md

 # **Task-2**
 # Prediction using Unsupervised ML
-● From the given ‘Iris’ dataset, predict the optimum number of clusters and represent it visually.
+● From the given ‘Iris’ dataset, predict the minimum number of clusters and represent it visually.

 ● Dataset : https://bit.ly/3kXTdox